Tabubil

 Tabubil is a town located in the Star Mountains area of the North Fly District of Western Province, Papua New Guinea.
 The town, including the adjoining relocated village of Wangabin and the industrial area of Laydown (where industrial equipment was originally laid down before being installed at the mine ~1970–1980), is the largest settlement in the province, although the provincial capital, Daru is a similar size.
 It had a recorded population of 10,270 at the 2011 census.

-Tabubil is set in extremely dense jungle fed by one of the highest rainfalls in the world.
+Tabubil is set in dense jungle fed by one of the highest rainfalls in the world.
 The town is the largest settlement in the country that has never been a provincial capital, or incorporated within one.
 The town was established primarily to serve the Ok Tedi Mine, which is currently mining copper and gold.

 History

 Pre-colonisation

 Tabubil lies in the heart of the Min Nation, an area with a distinct ethnic makeup that straddles the Indonesian border, and extends towards the southern Sepik areas and throughout the northern Fly River system.
-During the early years of colonisation of New Guinea it was unknown how many people, if any, lived in this remote and seemingly impassable and inhospitable terrain.
+During the early years of colonisation of New Guinea it was unknown how many people, if any, lived in this remote, impassable and inhospitable terrain.

 Before the 1940s, outside contact with the Min people was either brief, or merely vicarious.
-It is thought the Min were pushed north hundreds or even thousands of years ago by war with the southern Gogodala peoples, who were a strong warrior nation that currently reside on the plains of the central Fly area of the Western Province.
+It is thought the Min were pushed north hundreds or even thousands of years ago by war with the southern Gogodala peoples, who were a warrior nation that currently reside on the plains of the central Fly area of the Western Province.

 Colonisation of Telefomin

-It was not until 1943 that United States Army Air Forces gliders landed deep in the Star Mountains to establish an airstrip station in what is now Telefomin, about 25 km north-east of Tabubil.
-This is the first permanent colonial influence on the Min people, who at the time were Cannibals involved in a deep tribal war.
+It was not until 1943 that United States Army Air Forces gliders landed in the Star Mountains to establish an airstrip station in what is now Telefomin, about 25 km north-east of Tabubil.
+This is the first permanent colonial influence on the Min people, who at the time were cannibals involved in a tribal war.
 Soon after the arrival of the Americans, the Telefolmin tribe experienced a cessation of hostilities with its neighbours, the Falamin and the Tifalmin due to mutually agreeable conditions that emerged from the construction and introduction of western goods and services.
 Conflict between social groups was also forcefully deterred by Australian colonial administrators.
 After colonial pacification, trade flourished in the area.